 The Company entered into an employment agreement with Mr. Schoenberger on November 1, 1997.
-The term of the agreement is for three years with an expiration date of October 31, 2000.
-Under the terms of the employment agreement, Mr. Schoenberger will receive an annual base salary of \$245,000 which is subject to annual review by the Board for discretionary periodic increases in accordance with the Company's compensation policies.
-Mr. Schoenberger is entitled to participate in the Company's SERP, Executive Supplemental Life Insurance Program and all other employee benefit plans made available by the Company.
-On November 3, 1997, Mr. Schoenberger also received 25,000 options to purchase shares of Company stock under the Company's 1989 Key Employee Stock Option Plan ("KESOP").
+The term of the agreement was for three years with an expiration date of October 31, 2000.
+Under the terms of the 1997 employment agreement (the 1997 Agreement"), Mr. Schoenberger received an annual base salary of \$245,000 which was subject to annual review by the Board for discretionary periodic increases in accordance with the Company's compensation policies.
+Mr. Schoenberger was entitled to participate in the Company's SERP, Executive Supplemental Life Insurance Program and all other employee benefit plans made available by the Company.
+On November 3, 1997, Mr. Schoenberger also received 25,000 options to purchase shares of Company stock under the Company's 1989 Key Employee Stock Option Plan (KESOP).
 In 1998, the Compensation Committee extended the expiration date of the options granted to Mr. Schoenberger under the KESOP until November 3, 2007.
 Said options were originally set to expire on March 7, 1999.
 Mr. Schoenberger was reimbursed for all reasonable interim living and reasonable travel expenses during 1997 and 1998.
-In addition, in 1998, Mr. Schoenberger was reimbursed for all direct moving expenses and received \$50,000 when he relocated to the area, as was stipulated in the terms of his employment agreement.
-The agreement also provides that the Company and Mr. Schoenberger enter into a Severance Agreement, more fully described above.
-Mr. Schoenberger and the Company entered into said Severance Agreement in February, 1998.
-The Company, by action of the Board, may terminate Mr. Schoenberger's employment for any reason.
-If Mr. Schoenberger's employment is terminated by the Company during the term of the agreement for any reason other than Cause, death or disability, the Company shall pay Mr. Schoenberger's base pay at the rate in effect on the date of employment termination and benefits until the end of the term of the agreement, or if employment termination is after November 1, 1999, for one year.
+In addition, in 1998, Mr. Schoenberger was reimbursed for all direct moving expenses and received \$50,000 when he relocated to the area, as was stipulated in the terms of the 1997 Agreement.
+The 1997 Agreement also provided that the Company and Mr. Schoenberger enter into a Severance Agreement, more fully described above.
+Mr. Schoenberger and the Company entered into said Severance Agreement on February 6, 1998.
+According to the 1997 Agreement, the Company, by action of the Board, may terminate Mr. Schoenberger's employment for any reason.
+If Mr. Schoenberger's employment had been terminated by the Company during the term of the 1997 Agreement for any reason other than Cause, death or disability, the Company would have been obligated to pay Mr. Schoenberger's base pay at the rate in effect on the date of employment termination and benefits until the end of the term of the 1997 Agreement, or if employment termination was after November 1, 1999, for one year.